Gudha suggests narco test on all Rajasthan ministers, sides with Pilot | Politics

 Gudha suggests narco test on all Rajasthan ministers, sides with Pilot

-A day after he waved a red diary in the assembly alleging it contained details of financial irregularities involving Chief Minister Ashok Gehlot and others, sacked Rajasthan minister Rajendra Gudha on Tuesday called for a narco test on all ministers in the state.In an interview with PTI, he also took sides with Sachin Pilot in the now-off, now-on tussle between Gehlot and his former deputy.He hit out at Gehlot for calling senior Congress leader Sachin Pilot nikamma, nakara and gaddar.
+Sacked Rajasthan minister Rajendra Gudha called for a narco test on all ministers in the state on Tuesday, a day after he waved a red diary in the assembly alleging it contained details of financial irregularities involving Chief Minister Ashok Gehlot and others.In an interview with PTI, Gudha also took sides with senior Congress leader Sachin Pilot in the now-off, now-on tussle between Gehlot and his former deputy.The ex-minister hit out at Gehlot for calling Sachin Pilot nikamma, nakara and gaddar.

 - Country: